uiceds/cee-492-term-project-fall-2022-cmyy/manuscript.md

 ![**Model for Concrete Crack Classification using_Keras** ](./images/Model_for_Concrete_Crack_Classification_using_Keras.png "Wide image"){#fig:Model_for_Concrete_Crack_Classification_using_Keras}

 The result of our network would be a number in (0,1).
 We may treat it as the probability of the existence of cracks in the image.
 Noticing that the original images have the size (227,227,3), we would resize it into (120,120,3) in the preprocessing procedure.
-The detailed properties of the network are listed in Figure @fig:Model_Summary_and_Hyperparameters and Table @tbl:CNNHyperparameters:
+The detailed properties of the network are listed in Figure @fig:Model_Summary and Table @tbl:CNNHyperparameters:

 ![**Model Summary and Hyperparameters** ](./images/Model_Summary_and_Hyperparameters.png "Tall image"){#fig:Model_Summary_and_Hyperparameters height=4in}